sgmurphy/wordpress-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 6.5.5 (2024/04/27) =
+* Fix: Corrected an issue where "crop" was always set to true.
+* Add: Introduced log reader, log cleaner, and secure anti-traversal for log paths to enhance security and functionality.

 = 6.5.4 (2024/03/23) =
 * Fix: Corrected actions for selected items and addressed missing status on entries.